smartinsdev/hackerrank-solutions-js-ts/README.md

 ## License

-This project is under the [MIT License] license.
+This project is under the MIT license.
 See the LICENSE.md file for more details.